-Teacher: Date: Grade: 12 th Lesson: Women and The Homefront- Service Learning: "Find a Way to Serve"
+Teacher: Date: Grade: 12 th Lesson: Rosie the Riveter-Women's History Month, Service-Learning Project

-OBJECTIVES: CCSS.ELA-LITERACY.RH.11-12.2 STRATEGIES: Determine the central ideas or information of a □ Writing primary or secondary source; provide an accurate ☐ Think/Pair/Share summary that makes clear the relationships among ☐ Collaboration the key details and ideas. □ Computer Technology ☐ Discussion Questions ☐ Small Groups □ Large Group MATERIALS: Computer/laptop: interr net (with access to YouTube); Smart Board; Students will need access to a tablet or computer and the internet to sson; copies of excerpt from "The Homefront"; own Reading Nonfiction; copies of 1940s Slang Engage: Hook the students video clip for the class: 3.3. media.org/resource/imwwii-soc-womenjob/women- on-the-job-women-in-w Think/Pair/Share Activi ty- Pair the students with a partner.
-Explain the tudents will think of their answer, get with their partner and share their en of color and poor white women were already kforce prior to the war, what did World War II do to improve their status in · Explore: Students make Hand out copies of the excerpt from "The Homefront"; students will read sense of a concept through the excerpt; assign stud dents into groups of 2, hand out copies of the observations.
-Breaking it Down Read ling Nonfiction worksheet; students should work together to complete th ne worksheet; hand out copies of the 1940s slang vocabulary; display the Sample Social Media Reply Template located HERE Explain: Teacher introduces 1940s Slang formal vocabulary and language to students.
+OBJECTIVES: CCSS.ELA-LITERACY.RH.11-12.2 STRATEGIES: Determine the central ideas or information of a □ Writing primary or secondary source; provide an accurate □ Think/Pair/Share summary that makes clear the relationships among □ Collaboration the key details and ideas. □ Computer Technology □ Discussion Questions □ Small Groups □ Large Group MATERIALS: Computer/laptop: inter net (with access to YouTube); Smart Board; ess to a tablet or computer and the internet to sson; copies of excerpt from "The Homefront"; own Reading Nonfiction; copies of 1940s Slang Engage: Hook the students video clip for the class: media.org/resource/imwwii-soc-womenjob/women- on-the-job-women-in-w ity- Pair the students with a partner.
+Explain the T/P/S directions.
+The s students will think of their answer, get with their partner and share their answer.
+T/P/S Question: Wome en of color and poor white women were already represented in the wor kforce prior to the war, what did World War II do to improve their status in the workplace?
+Explore: Students make Hand out copies of the excerpt from "The Homefront"; students will read sense of a concept through the excerpt; assign stu dents into groups of 2, hand out copies of the observations.
+Breaking it Down Reading Nonfiction worksheet; students should work ne worksheet; hand out copies of the 1940s slang e Sample Social Media Reply Template located HERE Explain: Teacher introduces 1940s Slang formal vocabulary and language to students.
 Elaborate: Students apply the Breaking it Down Reading Nonfiction worksheet; what they have learned.
-Social Media Reply of their own, students should use ng from the vocabulary worksheet, pictures and paded from websites about Rosie the Riveters.
-See e information for template on the Social Media Reply Template above or at the k.com/infographic/social-media-reply-template/ Evaluate: assessment. • ling Nonfiction worksheet, Social Media Reply PowerPoint.
-Enrichment/Service- class members to think of a need in your community.
-Learning Project . , ulfill that need for the greater good of your community.
+Social Media Reply of their own, students should use ng from the vocabulary worksheet, pictures and oaded from websites about Rosie the Riveters.
+See te information for template on the Social Media Reply Template above or at t F .
+1 .
+4 . k.com/infographic/social-media-reply-template/ Evaluate: assessment.
+Breaking it Down Read PowerPoint. ding Nonfiction worksheet, Social Media Reply Enrichment/Service- class members to think of a need in your community.
+Learning Project 1 ulfill that need for the greater good of your community. uniii triat ricca for trie greater good or your Community.

-Teacher: Date: Grade: 12 th Lesson: Women and The Homefront- Service Learning: "Find a Way to Serve"
+Teacher: Date: Grade: 12 th Lesson: Rosie the Riveter-Women's History Month, Service-Learning Project